-- 5.94 The majority of sites were identified to have positive effects with regards to SA objective 5 as they are expected to be within proximity of one or more open spaces and/or health centres/GP surgeries.
+5.96 The majority of sites were identified to have positive effects with regards to SA objective 5 as they are expected to be within proximity of one or more open spaces and/or health centres/GP surgeries.
 Significant negative effects were identified against a small number of sites where the development of these sites would result in the loss of existing open space, sports or recreational facilities.
 Developments should ensure there is a sufficient replacement/alternative outdoor green space, in a location easily accessible by current users and new residents/workers, to mitigate the potential loss and provide for the needs of the new development.
-Mitigation could also include enhancing and encouraging access to the adjacent countryside. - 5.95 The draft Policy ST46: Promoting Health and Well-Being seeks to improve access to open space and promote active travel, which is likely to go some way to mitigating these effects.
+Mitigation could also include enhancing and encouraging access to the adjacent countryside.

+5.97 Policy ST44: Promoting Health and Well-Being seeks to improve access to open space and promote active travel, which is likely to go some way to mitigating these effects.